Browser evidence beyond raw API calls

 // ✓ auto-wait ✓ assertions ✓ traces ✓ metrics ✓ screenshots

 // page.raw is the native Puppeteer Page — zero capability lossSame browser engine underneath.
-The difference is the workflow layer: assertions, lifecycle, traces, screenshots, and promotion path.
+The difference is the evidence layer: assertions, lifecycle, traces, screenshots, and promotion path.

 Plugin ecosystem

 Stealth plugins, captcha helpers, custom launch behavior, puppeteer-extra.
-If the workflow needs browser-specific power, you should not have to give that up to stay inside Glubean.
+If the test needs browser-specific power, you should not give that up to keep the evidence structured.

 configure.ts + base.ts